 Graduate Certificates in Social Work serve as stand-alone credentials for practicing social workers with a Bachelor of Social Work (BSW) or a Master of Social Work (MSW) degree, who seek formal professional development opportunities in their field.

 These certificates also provide a flexible option to “ladder” to the MSW program.
-Students who complete the graduate certificate in Advanced Social Work Practice and one of the certificates in a Specialization area (e.g., Clinical Social Work Practice or International and Community Development or Leadership in the Huma Services) are eligible to apply to the course-based MSW program.
+Students who complete the graduate certificate in Advanced Social Work Practice and one of the certificates in a specialization area are eligible to apply to the course-based MSW program.
 If accepted, students will receive credit for the 24 units of coursework completed in the two certificates.

 Students must apply to the MSW (course-based) degree within five years from the beginning of their first graduate certificate in Social Work.

 - Infant, Child and Adolescent Mental Health

 - Trauma-Informed Practice